 As the temperatures start to cool and the trees start showing color, the running mentality shifts from the beaches and boardwalks of summer to the views and vistas of autumn.
 In early fall, it could be an open road passing farm fields yielding their harvest or orchards with their U-Pick signs and scent of fresh-baked cider donuts (good for a post-run treat!).
 As the leaves start changing, runners seek out those gorgeous fall vistas.
 If you’re lucky enough to be in a place with mountain views, it’s a special treat to see the carpet of leaves, working their way from green at the bottom to peak color in the middle.
 Running near the water can also be special, as leaves tend to change first at the water’s edge and give out a gorgeous reflection if the lighting is right.
 Another favorite is the wooded run, ideally with peak colors framing the trail and the rustle of fallen leaves underneath.
 Areas that provide a needed canopy for summer shade transform into a bucolic fall run.
-Another fall running tip: running in older, historic neighborhoods.
-These residential areas typically feature streets lined with older heritage trees that are especially pretty in fall.
+Another fall running tip: running in older, historic neighborhoods, which typically feature streets lined with older heritage trees that are especially pretty in fall.
 Click on our ‘gorgeous residential’ keyword, or ‘fantastic neighborhoods’ category to find these neighborhoods, grouped by location

 Any run this time of year is a treat, but if you’re looking to time it just right, it’s helpful to consult a foliage map to see when colors are expected to peak in different regions.
 Generally speaking, the colors peak in early October in northern New England and near the Canadian border.
 The color line moves into southern New England and major northeast cities by late October, and the mid-Atlantic region by early November.
-Use the slider at the bottom of this interactive fall foliage map to plan your ‘peak’ run!
+Use the slider at the bottom of this 2024 interactive fall foliage map to plan your ‘peak’ run!

 The classic fall foliage routes are in areas that feature the types of trees that exhibit the most spectacular colors.
 That’s why New England and southern Canada are so popular in the fall, with their gorgeous sugar maple trees.
 One tip: Maine is overrated in fall, because of the prevalence of pine trees, while interior Connecticut is an often overlooked ‘destination’ for fall foliage.
 Other favorite spots for fall foliage running are the Berkshires in Massachusetts, New York’s Hudson Valley, the Upper Peninsula of Michigan, Minneapolis/St.-Paul and Duluth in Minnesota.
 Further south, the trees in the Great Smoky Mountains, along the Blue Ridge Parkway, and cities such as Richmond, Charlottesville, Asheville, and the Piedmont Triad in North Carolina are especially pretty in autumn.
 In the Rockies, it’s magnificent to see the aspens and oaks changing leaves (where peak season ranges from mid-September to mid-October from north to south).